tohas1986/openbmc/poky/documentation/overview-manual/concepts.rst

 All the output files for an SDK are written to the ``deploy/sdk`` folder inside the :term:`Build Directory` as shown in the previous figure.
 Depending on the type of SDK, there are several variables to configure these files.
-The variables associated with an extensible SDK are:
+Here are the variables associated with an extensible SDK:

 -  :term:`DEPLOY_DIR`: Points to
    the ``deploy`` directory.